backstage/backstage/docs/integrations/plugins-101-building-your-first-plugin/why-build-plugins.md

 ## Consistency and Best Practices

 By adhering to Backstage’s design guidelines, plugins ensure a consistent user experience across the platform.
-This consistency helps in maintaining usability and reducing the learning curve for new users, promoting the adoption of best practices within development teams【93†source】【95†source】.
+This consistency helps in maintaining usability and reducing the learning curve for new users, promoting the adoption of best practices within development teams.
 More details can be found in the [Introduction to Plugins](https://backstage.io/docs/plugins/) section.

 ## Scalability and Maintenance